-- 1. The election of nine directors for terms to expire in 2023; - 2.
-The ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2023; and - 3.
-A non-binding (advisory) vote to approve the compensation paid to the Company's named executive officers, as disclosed in this Proxy Statement.
+- 1. The election of ten directors for terms to expire in 2024; - 2.
+The ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2024; - 3.
+A non-binding (advisory) vote to approve the compensation paid to the Company's named executive officers, as disclosed in this Proxy Statement; and - 4.
+A non-binding (advisory) vote on the frequency of the future advisory votes on executive compensation.

 Shareowners also will be asked to consider such other business as may properly come before the meeting.
-The Board of Directors has fixed Tuesday, August 30, 2022, as the record date (the "Record Date").
+The Board of Directors has fixed Wednesday, August 30, 2023, as the record date (the "Record Date").
 Only shareowners of record at the close of business on the Record Date are entitled to notice of, and to vote at, the Annual Meeting.